TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Configuration/ConfigurationOverview.rst

 :ref:`TypoScript Templating <t3tsref:start>`
 --------------------------------------------

-TypoScript - or more precisely "TypoScript Templating" - is used in TYPO3 to steer the frontend rendering (the actual website) of a TYPO3 instance.
-It is based on the TypoScript syntax which is outlined in detail in :ref:`typoscript-syntax-start`.
+`TypoScript`:pn: - or more precisely "TypoScript Templating" - is used in TYPO3 to steer the frontend rendering (the actual website) of a TYPO3 instance.
+It is based on the `TypoScript`:pn: syntax which is outlined in detail in :ref:`typoscript-syntax-start`.

-TypoScript Templating is very powerful and has been the backbone of frontend rendering ever since.
+`TypoScript`:pn: templating is very powerful and has been the backbone of frontend rendering ever since.
-However, with the rise of the Fluid templating engine, many parts of Frontend TypoScript are much less often used.
-Nowadays, TypoScript in real life projects is often not much more than a way to set a series of options for plugins, to set some global config options, and to act as a simple pre processor between database data and Fluid templates.
+However, with the rise of the `Fluid`:pn: templating engine, many parts of  frontend `TypoScript`:pn: are much less often used.
+Nowadays, `TypoScript`:pn: in real life projects is often not much more than a way to set a series of options for plugins, to set some global config options, and to act as a simple pre processor between database data and `Fluid`:pn: templates.

-Still, the :ref:`TypoScript Reference <t3tsref:start>` manual that goes deep into the incredible power of TypoScript Templating is daily bread for Integrators.
+Still, the :ref:`TypoScript Reference <t3tsref:start>` manual that goes deep into the incredible power of `TypoScript`:pn: Templating is daily bread for Integrators.

 For an introduction, you may want to read one of the following tutorials:

-* :ref:`t3ts45:start` - Introduction to TypoScript Templating.
+* :ref:`t3ts45:start` - Introduction to `TypoScript`:pn: templating.
-* :ref:`t3sitepackage:start` - Start a Sitepackage Extension to create a theme for your site using TypoScript and Fluid.
+* :ref:`t3sitepackage:start` - Start a Sitepackage Extension to create a theme for your site using `TypoScript`:pn: and `Fluid`:pn:.

 .. note::

-   There is some overlap between templating and configuration.
-TypoScript is used mostly for templating, but is still used quite heavily to define configuration options for extensions.
+   There is some overlap between templating and configuration. `TypoScript`:pn: is used mostly for templating, but is still used quite heavily to define configuration options for extensions.